Groundwater Subareas: Napa Valley Floor – Yountville and Napa

 Over the long-term, groundwater levels have remained broadly stable in the Yountville and Napa Subareas.
 In the Yountville Subarea, the depths to groundwater in the spring are generally less than 10 to 20 feet under non-drought conditions, similar in nature to the Calistoga and St. Helena Subareas to the north.
 In the Napa Subarea, depths to groundwater in the spring are generally less than 10 feet to about 30 feet below ground surface in most years.
 The deepest depths to water are found in portions of the subarea east of the Napa River.

 Seasonal groundwater level fluctuations vary by proximity to the center of the valley in the Yountville and Napa Subareas.
 Along the western and eastern edges of the valley, levels are subject to larger seasonal fluctuations.
 In the Yountville Subarea, groundwater levels in the center of the valley fluctuate from 10 to 25 feet seasonally, and near the edge of the valley groundwater levels fluctuate by about 25 to 35 feet.
+Seasonal variability between spring and fall 2019 show a minimum depth to groundwater of 31 feet below ground surface in the spring and a maximum depth of 95 feet below ground surface in the fall.

 In the northeast portion of the Napa Subarea, east of the Napa River, groundwater levels in two wells monitored by the County have declined by about 20 feet to 30 feet, with groundwater levels in those same wells having stabilized since about 2009.
 Due to concerns relating to continued groundwater development in the area, and due to the complex hydrogeologic setting which includes mapped faults and the Napa River in relatively close proximity to the area of interest, the County authorized a study to better understand groundwater conditions and potential factors relating to historical groundwater levels in the northeast Napa Area.
 The study, completed in September 2017, evaluated the effects from pumping in adjacent portions of the Napa Valley Subbasin, mutual well interference in an area of interest near Petra Drive, and effects on streamflow due to groundwater conditions.